Collaborative Semantic Alignment in Recommendation Systems

-CollabContext is built upon graph aggregation to spread the rich semantic contextual embedding obtained from Section~\ref{sec:textual_representation}.
-With the aggregation over $\mathcal{G}(\mathcal{U,I,E})$, CollabContext updates user/item embedding based on the collaborative filtering signal.
+CARec is built upon graph aggregation to spread the rich semantic semantic embedding obtained from Section~\ref{sec:textual_representation}.
+With the aggregation over $\mathcal{G}(\mathcal{U,I,E})$, CARec updates user/item embedding based on the collaborative filtering signal.
 Let's denote the embeddings of users as $\textbf{h}_u$ and the embeddings of items as $\textbf{h}_i$, which is obtained by the graph aggregator:

-where $\textbf{h}_u^{(0)}$ and $\textbf{h}_i^{(0)}$ represent the user/item initial embedding. $\textbf{h}_i^{(0)}$ is encoded from Section~\ref{sec:textual_representation} and $\textbf{h}_u^{(0)}$ is randomly initialized embedding due to the lack of sufficient context to encode contextual embedding.
+where $\textbf{h}_u^{(0)}$ and $\textbf{h}_i^{(0)}$ represent the user/item initial embedding. $\textbf{h}_i^{(0)}$ is encoded from Section~\ref{sec:textual_representation} and $\textbf{h}_u^{(0)}$ is randomly initialized embedding due to the lack of sufficient context to encode semantic embedding.
 The Aggregator performs aggregation on $\mathcal{G}(\mathcal{U,I,E})$ for $K$ layers to smooth the embedding.
 For each layer's aggregation, the computation is defined as:

 where $\textbf{h}_u^{(k)}$ represents the embedding of user $u$ at layer $k$, and $\textbf{h}_i^{(k)}$ represents the embedding of item $i$ at layer $k$.
 The function $\text{AGG}$ denotes the aggregation function, which combines the embeddings of neighboring nodes.
 To maintain generality, we use the most widely used LGCN~\cite{lightgcn} as the aggregation function: